 The Vertical Guidance function of the system should prevent the aircraft, when in takeoff or climb and under vertical guidance control, from ascending through the upper bound of a climb AT, AT or BELOW, or WINDOW altitude constraint.
 Likewise, it should prevent the aircraft, when in descent or approach and under vertical guidance control, from descending through the lower bound of a descent AT, AT or ABOVE, or WINDOW altitude constraint.
 Aside from altitude captures, it should be a basic philosophy that the Vertical Guidance function should never descend in takeoff or climb flight phase in order to satisfy an altitude constraint; likewise, it should never ascend in descent or approach in order to satisfy an altitude constraint.
 When the system detects that the aircraft is in violation to an altitude constraint or will be unable to satisfy an altitude constraint within a given tolerance due to insufficient climb or descent rate, the system should provide an appropriate indication(s) to the crew.

-Upon engagement or upon insertion of an altitude constraint below the aircraft in climb, the Vertical Guidance function may find itself in violation to an upper bound of a downstream climb constraint.
-On some systems, it may also find itself in violation upon sequence of a waypoint with an ABOVE constraint whose value is higher than a downstream BELOW constraint.
-Some systems prevent engagement of the Vertical Guidance function into a violation whereas others do not.
-On some systems, the Vertical Guidance function will level-off to minimize the violation of the altitude constraint whereas others will provide an alert and maintain a climbing attitude.
-An analogous situation exists for descent altitude constraints.
+In takeoff or climb, upon engagement or insertion of a flight plan with an altitude constraint below the aircraft, the Vertical Guidance function may find the aircraft is in violation to (i.e. above) a downstream AT/BELOW altitude constraint.
+Some systems will prevent engagement of the Vertical Guidance function into an altitude constraint violation while others allow engagement into a violation.
+Some systems prevent engagement and disengage when a violation occurs while the Vertical Guidance function is engaged.
+On those systems where Vertical Guidance can engage or be engaged in a violation condition, some will provide an indication and level-off to minimize the violation of the altitude constraint whereas others will provide an indication and maintain a climbing attitude.
+An analogous situation exists in descent for AT/ABOVE altitude constraints.

-When in violation to the lower bound (ABOVE) of a descent altitude constraint and under vertical guidance control, the Vertical Guidance function should level-off to minimize the violation of the altitude constraint as the constraint may exist for obstacle clearance.
+When under vertical guidance control and in violation to the lower bound of a descent AT, AT or ABOVE, or WINDOW altitude constraint and, the Vertical Guidance function should level-off to minimize the violation of the altitude constraint as the constraint may exist for obstacle clearance.

 Refer to the Predictions and Vertical Path Construction sections of this document for more details regarding use of altitude constraints in the vertical trajectories.

+Upon procedure selection, most systems combine common waypoints between departure, arrival, and/or approach segments.
+In rare situations, the altitude constraint coded in one procedure differs from the altitude constraint coded in the other procedure (e.g. STAR and APPROACH). <Advice>

 4.3.3.2.2.7 Speed Restrictions